 Now that I have the average price and performance data for each CPU/RAM combination, I can finally come up with a relative price/performance score.
 To do so, I’ll simply divide the price by the performance score.

 And, at last, here are my final results:

-In this graph, a SHORTER bar/higher value is better.
+In this graph, a SHORTER bar/lower value is better.
 Don’t let the fact that all of the values are under 1 fool you, it’s not important.
 What is important are the scores relative to each other.

 As you can see, despite not having the best performance, the i5/4GB version comes out with the best price/performance score with the m3/4GB following very close behind.